LLMs and Quantum Computing in Trading

 • Online trading platforms: MT4, MT5, cTrader, TradingView

 IC Markets offers a relatively wide range and large number of markets for this type of CFD provider, with 2500+, covering Forex to Stocks.
-This is the type of provider which focuses on the sea of complexity that traders try and deal with, by using shorter-term strategies and robots.
+This is the type of provider that focuses on the sea of complexity that traders try and deal with, by using shorter-term strategies and robots.

 Traders can try out the platforms and technology, using a demo account, with no cost.
-Setting-up a live account requires a $200 minimum deposit.
+Setting up a live account requires a $200 minimum deposit.